Segway Accident In Philadelphia

 Injury in a Segway accident

-Being injured in a Segway Accident is not something out of extraordinary, yet many people wrongly assume that it is not possible to seek compensation for their injuries sustained while riding a Segway or caused by a Segway user.
+Being injured in a Segway Accident is not extraordinary.
+Yet, many people wrongly assume that it is impossible to seek compensation for their injuries sustained while riding a Segway or caused by a Segway user.
 Although Segways are a relatively new phenomenon on our streets, you cannot surprise anyone with a Segway-related injury these days.
 Just Google how many people get injured when riding Segways to get the full picture.

 Who’s liable for your Segway-related injury?

-When it comes to determining liability in Segway accidents, much depends on the nature and circumstances of the accident.
+When determining liability in Segway accidents, much depends on the nature and circumstances of the accident.
 Our experienced Segway Accident Attorney in Philadelphia explains that many factors come into play when establishing fault in a Segway-related accident.

-If you do not own a Segway that led to your injury, things become more complicated.
-These days, many people rent Segways from rental agencies and tour operators in order to have fun with them for a day or two.
-In the event of injury while riding a rental Segway, you may be able to hold the rental agency responsible for your injury if the agency:
+Things become more complicated if you do not own a Segway that led to your injury.
+These days, many people rent Segways from rental agencies and tour operators to have fun with them for a day or two.
+In the event of injury, while riding a rental Segway, you may be able to hold the rental agency responsible for your injury if the agency:

 - Failed to properly inspect and maintain the Segway